CVVisualPSETeam/Dokumente/Testphase/tests.md

 The first image should be the image given as argument and the third its dilated counterpart.
 The image in the middle should be the result of the selected filter being applied to the two outer images.
-At the beginning no filter is selected, so the middle image is the same as the left image.
+At the beginning no filter is selected, therefore the middle image is the same as the left image.

 The accordion menu should consist of the following collapsables: